hartti/AustralianMines/README.md

 * There are multiple items on certain cells on the following colums ("erl:owner", "erl:commodity").
 There are quotation marks around those cells.
 Drop those.
 Also change the item delimiter in those cells from "," to ";"
 * There are both primary commodities and secondary products listed in column "erl:commodity".
 The secondary commodities are wrapped with parenthesis.
 Split the column in two using delimiter ";(".
 Name the first column to "PrimaryCommodities" and the second "SecondaryCommodities".
 Remove the trailing ")" from the column "SecondaryCommodities"

-Steps to import the CSV data to Neo4j
+## Steps to import the CSV data to Neo4j

+The following brute-force method of importing the data need polishing, but it gets the job done.
+I will work on improving the process.
+The assumption is that you have either Neo4j desktop client installed or you are using some online storage to host your Neo4j database.
+The prerequisite is that you have a running, emtpty instance of Neo4j database.
+1. Copy your csv-file to the Import-directory of your database